specious/facebook-cli/README.md

 bin/facebook-cli
 ```

+*facebook-cli* depends on the [Koala](https://github.com/arsduo/koala) library for interfacing with Facebook's Graph API and [GLI](https://github.com/davetron5000/gli) for parsing command line arguments.

 Using a ruby environment manager such as [rbenv](https://github.com/rbenv/rbenv) or [rvm](https://rvm.io) is advisable to avoid environment conflicts between projects.

 Please read the guide on [how to contribute](CONTRIBUTING.md).